chrisreams91/InsightTV/README.md

 Started working on a "last updated" section that is currently in some of the mock ups Would also love to make use of the fantastic Lottie library

+Currently only known to build to tvOS, would like to implement android at some point